 We may not be able to control when our children hit this developmental milestone, but we can control how well we equip them to deal with it.

-(For more on this topic, listen to or read my interview on NPR, “Like Girls, Boys Are Entering Puberty Earlier“)
+(For more on this topic of early puberty in boys, see my interview on NPR, “Like Girls, Boys Are Entering Puberty Earlier“)